List of content you will read in this article:

 Shared hosting is the most widely used and affordable solution in the hosting industry and is sufficient for most website owners.
-Nevertheless at times, higher performance or root/administrative access is needed to perform certain tasks.
-In such cases there are two primary hosting solutions: dedicated servers and VPS (i.e. Virtual Private Servers).
-Let's describe these services, some of their advantages and the most common use cases for both of the solutions.
+Nevertheless, at times, higher performance or root/administrative access is needed to perform certain tasks.
+In such cases, there are two primary hosting solutions: dedicated servers and VPS (i.e. Virtual Private Servers).
+Let's describe these services, some of their advantages, and the most common use cases for both of the solutions.

 What is a VPS?

 Each VPS has its own dedicated resources (e.g. CPU: 800 MHz, RAM: 512 MB, HDD: 25 GB) and operates as a separate server.
-Despite being located on a single machine, each VPS is securely isolated from the rest, allowing for installation of any desired server operating system (e.g. Windows Server 2008, Windows Server 2012, as well as Linux distributions such as CentOS, Debian, etc.).
+Despite being located on a single machine, each VPS is securely isolated from the rest, allowing for the installation of any desired server operating system (e.g. Windows Server 2008, Windows Server 2012, as well as Linux distributions such as CentOS, Debian, etc.).

 Advantages of using virtual servers

-- Much lower prices than dedicated server
+- Much lower prices than dedicated servers

 - Ability to upgrade resources at any time without having to swap hardware

 - Dedicated Resources